 Create driver training programs to reduce the likelihood of these incidents.
-These driver coaching programs can promote good driving habits and minimize critical safety events.
+These driver coaching programs can promote good commercial driving habits and minimize critical safety events.

-Following the standard CDL safety tips also helps educate drivers on the basics of commercial vehicle driving.
+Following the standard CDL driver safety tips also helps educate drivers on the basics of commercial vehicle driving.

 Fleets can also improve driver safety by using the latest technology to monitor drivers for these critical safety events.
 Some electronic logging devices can help simplify and automate that process.

 For example, the Motive ELD solution has a driver scorecards feature.
 This feature automatically ranks drivers according to how safely they drive.

 Drivers are ranked based on their safety scores — which are calculated on the basis of the critical safety events.
 Moreover, with the power of AI and DRIVE score, Motive also provides accurate context for critical safety events by considering additional factors, such as location, weather, vehicle make, etc.